CrunchyData/postgres-operator/hugo/content/quickstart/_index.md

 pgo-apiserver version 4.2.0
 ```

-## Step 5: Have Some Fun - Create a PostgreSQL Cluster
+## Step 5 Ansible: Have Some Fun - Create a PostgreSQL Cluster

 The quickstart installation method creates two namespaces that you can deploy your PostgreSQL clusters into called `pgouser1` and `pgouser2`.
 Let's create a new PostgreSQL cluster in `pgouser1`: